The best headphones and earbuds for students 2024: our top back-to-school cans

 Not water-resistant

-While they don't look much different from their predecessors, the Sony WH-1000XM3 (which have now gone to the great gig in the sky) a number of extra features including multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause using a built-in sensor all helped the WH-1000XM4 claim the title of best headphones in 2021 – and because they're being discounted they're an even more of an attractive buy today.
+While they don't look much different from their predecessors, the Sony WH-1000XM3 (which have now gone to the great gig in the sky) a number of extra features including multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause using a built-in sensor all helped the WH-1000XM4 claim the title of best headphones in 2021 when they first came out – and because they're often discounted, they're an even more attractive buy today.

 Their successors, the WH-1000XM5 (see below) are great, but the newer headphones are also a lot more expensive.
 Instead, the XM4s are our top pick because they're brilliant all-rounders with great sound, support for Sony's 360 Reality Audio and impressive audio upscaling, and their exceptional noise cancellation that makes them ideal for studying in noisy communal areas.
 If you want value and performance, you've got it here.